anuindale/sieve-latex-macros/README.md

 # sieve-latex-macros
-search through your .tex and keeps only macros that are used
+This simple python script can search through your .tex and keep only macros that are used

+REQUIREMENTS:
+    * Python installed
+    * all .tex macros are on single lines, staring with \def, \newcommand or \renewcommand

+USAGE:
+    python sm.py input.tex output.tex